nknewlands/DeepLearningShortCourse/Day2/Detecting DNA sites/README.md

-Tutorial on CNN¸and RNN for DNA sequences analysis
+Tutorial on CNN and RNN for DNA sequences analysis
 ==================================================

 This directory includes files for the *Practical examples - Translation RNN and time-series anomaly detection.*